 Much of this information, including news agency copy, is paid for.
-However, when it is provided free particular care has to be taken to ensure that the BBC does not promote the supplier.
+However, when it is provided free, particular care has to be taken to ensure that the BBC does not promote the supplier.

-Care should also be taken that the supplier of the information does not make improper use of its relationship with the BBC for promotional purposes.
-The BBC must have right of approval over any use of the BBC's name in the supplier's promotional material.
+Care should also be taken that suppliers of the information do not make improper use of their relationship with the BBC for promotional purposes.
+The BBC must have right of approval over any use of the BBC's name in a supplier's promotional material.

-1.1 Varying the sources of outside information
+I.I Varying the sources of outside information